 Churches power to raise money came under threat.
 The steady lust for money led to indulgences such as the remission of sins became increasingly harmless.
 Churches were becoming nothing more than ruthless money making machines.
 Pope became remote and church authority was being steadily undermined.

 Germany was nation whereby all classes were at each other throats.
-The peasantry had much the worse position, huge hardship and poverty.
+The peasantry had much the worse position, immense hardship and poverty.
 When Luther nailed his thesis against indulgences to the castle church on October 31 1517 signalled the outbreak of a revolt that had been simmering for decades.
-Luther’s thesis was in reality quite tame compared to the letters composed by the Humanists whose tracts were often sharp and could not be understood by the masses, Luther did.
+Luther’s argument was in reality quite tame compared to the letters composed by the Humanists whose tracts were often sharp and could not be understood by the masses, Luther did.